krgolovan/immortal_bird/README.md

 ## Immortal bird game (Flappy bird clone)

 Classic famous game without option to die.
 But if you hit the pipe your scores will be set to 0.
+Build with LibGDX framework so you can run it on desktop/html5/Android/iOS.

 Here is a link to Google [play](https://play.google.com/store/apps/details?id=com.kirill_golovan.immortalbird).